Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Summary of its content
 - Suggestion for spells

+**Book of Eibon**
+Old English, Mythos Rating 8
+- Ancient, falling apart, only few chapters legible.
+- Accounts of the wizard Eibon from Hyperborea.

 ### Creating Spells

 Use the following template to model a spell:

 **Name**
-X MP, X WIL, 1dX SAN, (opposed), X Casting Time
+X MP, X WIL, dX Insight, (opposed), X Casting Time
 - Engaging descriptor of effects

 [back to index](#index)